andrenq/trading/README.md

 -   `PUT /trader/deposit/accountId/{accountId}/amount/{amount}`  : Adds funds to an account, based on the accountID.
 -   `PUT /trader/withdraw/accountId/{accountId}/amount/{amount}`  : Removes funds from an account, based on the accountID.
 ### Architecture
--   **Data storage** - is divided into two services, PostgreSql database and IEX REST Api service.
+-   **Data storage**  is divided into two services, PostgreSql database and IEX REST Api service.
     - PostgreSql is used to persist all the data on the application and we connect to it using hibernate's JDBC.
     - IEX REST Api service gives us real stock market data through an Http connection.
 - **Controllers**  are responsible for reciving the requests and forwarding them to the services.
 They also describe the endpoints.
--
+- **Services** execute all the requests sent by the controllers.
+They are resposnible for the business logic
 ### Future Improvements
  - Auto-update of IEX data.
  - Ability to create short positions.